Lisa Waup & Ingrid Verner: Meaningful Collaboration

 Verner’s 2017 collaboration with award-winning Gunditjmara and Torres Strait Islander artist Lisa Waup was showcased as part of the 2017 Global Indigenous Runway, Craft’s Window exhibition and the Virgin Australia Melbourne Fashion Week.
 The collaboration was based on Waup’s graphic visual and woven artworks, exploring themes of connection identity and country.
 In 2019, Waup and Verner collaborated once more to produce the spring collection Journeys.
 Based on three original works by Waup, the collection travels through ideas of history, family and friendship, and connections to place and country.

 This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body.
 Also backed by generous support from the Day Family Foundation and Creative Partnerships Australia.

 Images (L-R): Lisa Waup.
 Photograph: Frank Kiraly; Ingrid Verner.
 Photograph: courtesy Monk House Design; Lisa Waup, Looking Through Time.
-Photograph: Frank Kroh and courtesy the artist; Lisa Waup, Shared Culture.
-Photograph: Frank Kroh and courtesy the artist; Printing at Spacecraft, 2018.
-Photograph: Frank Kroh and courtesy the artist; Lisa Waup, Seaing Land, 2017.
+Photograph: Fred Kroh and courtesy the artist; Lisa Waup, Shared Culture.
+Photograph: Fred Kroh and courtesy the artist; Printing at Spacecraft, 2018.
+Photograph: Fred Kroh and courtesy the artist; Lisa Waup, Seaing Land, 2017.
 Photograph: courtesy the artist.
 Verner x Lisa Waup, Smart Object.
 Photograph: courtesy VERNER; Verner x Lisa Waup, Smart Object.
 Photograph: courtesy VERNER; Verner x Lisa Waup, Smart Object.
 Photograph: courtesy VERNER.